 You have the right to ask for your personal information to be given back to you or another service provider of your choice in a commonly used format.
 This is called data portability.

 However, this only applies if we’re using your personal information with consent (not if we’re required to by law) and if decisions were made by a computer and not a human being.

-It’s likely that data portability won’t apply to most of the services you receive from the Homes for Haringey.
+It’s likely that data portability won’t apply to most of the services you receive from Haringey.

 You have the right to question decisions made about you by a computer, unless it’s required for any contract you have entered into, required by law, or you’ve consented to it.

 You also have the right to object if you are being ‘profiled’.
 Profiling is decisions made about you based on certain things in your personal information, e.g. your health conditions.

 If and when Haringey uses your personal information to profile you, in order to deliver the most appropriate service to you, you will be informed.

 If you have concerns regarding automated decision making, or profiling, please contact the Data Protection Officer who’ll be able to advise you about how we using your information.

 We use a range of organisations to either store personal information or help deliver our services to you.
 Where we have these arrangements there is always an agreement in in place to make sure that the organisation complies with data protection law.

 We’ll often complete a privacy impact assessment (PIA) before we share personal information to make sure we protect your privacy and comply with the law.